Gigabit Broadband Voucher Scheme

 - Your house or business must be in a rural area - ‘rural’ is defined using agreed standard measures in the relevant part of the UK.

-- Your available broadband speeds must be less than 100Mbps.
+- Existing broadband speeds are less than 100Mbps.

 - You must be part of a group project (two or more premises) - group projects are when two or more residents and/or SMEs get together to combine their vouchers towards the shared cost of installation.
 Single connections are not eligible for this scheme.

 How do the vouchers work?

 Businesses or residents that are eligible for gigabit vouchers can access the scheme through a supplier.

 The next section shows the step-by-step process that each voucher recipient will go through to activate their voucher.